scala/docs.scala-lang/overviews/scaladoc/for-library-authors.md

   definition is too complex or noisy.
 An example is (in the collections API), providing documentation for methods that omit the implicit `canBuildFrom`.

+### Member grouping tags
+- `@group <group>` - mark the entity as a member of the `<group>` group.
+- `@groupname <group> <name>` - provide an optional name for the group. `<name>` is displayed as the group header
+-  before the group description.
+- `@groupdesc <group> <description>` - add optional descriptive text to display under the group name.
+Supports multiline formatted text.
+- `@groupprio` <priority> - control the order of the group on the page.
+Defaults to 0.
+Ungrouped elements have an implicit priority of 1000.
+Use a value between 0 and 999 to set a relative position to other groups.
+Low values will appear before high values.

+### Diagram tags
+- `@contentDiagram` - use with traits and classes to include a content hierarchy diagram showing included types.
+   The diagram content can be fine tuned with additional specifiers taken from `hideNodes`, `hideOutgoingImplicits`, `hideSubclasses`, `hideEdges`, `hideIncomingImplicits`, `hideSuperclasses` and `hideInheritedNode`.
+   `hideDiagram` can be supplied to prevent a diagram from being created if it would be created by default.
+Packages and objects have content diagrams by default.
+- `@inheritanceDiagram` - TODO

 ### Other tags
 - `@author` provide author information for the following entity
 - `@version` the version of the system or API that this entity is a part of.